 - Classic Cars

-Winter snow storms that send trees and power lines falling, to summer's hail-filled thunderstorms, to tornadoes ripping across the plains and causing plenty of damage in their wake.
+From winter snow storms that send trees and power lines falling, to summer's hail-filled thunderstorms, to tornadoes ripping across the plains and causing plenty of damage in their wake.
 Any one of these disasters, even a minor one, could set you back hundreds, if not thousands of dollars.

 - Primary Home